StephanMoeller/using-microzig/README.md

-This project is just the result of following these instructions: https://microzig.tech/docs/getting-started/
+This project is just the result of following these instructions: https://microzig.tech/docs/getting-started/ as the intention is just to grab stuff from here to copy onto other projects

 Steps:
 mkdir using-microzig